 On completion, you will receive an apportionment of the value of the property, dependent on the share percentage that you own.
-For example, if you own 50% of your home and sell for £200,000, you will receive £100,000 (less any mortgage that is redeemed on completion and associated fees).
+For example, if you own 50% of your home and sell for £300,000, you will receive £150,000 (less any mortgage that is redeemed on completion and associated fees).
 Moat must approve the purchaser.

 If Moat is unable to find a buyer for your share and you sell the property outright through an estate agent, you must sell for a minimum of the valuation price.
 If you sell for less, you will be required to meet the difference on Moat's share.
-If just your share is sold on the open market.